Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 12

 I see that our boys are still

-fighting hard back in the Dardanelles
+fighting hard back in the Dardanelles.

 It makes me ashamed to be loafing

 here in comfort.
-Well, I am
+Still, I am

 afraid I would not be much